awsdocs/aws-secrets-manager-docs/doc_source/manage_create-basic-secret.md

 The `ClientRequestToken` parameter isn't required because we're using the AWS CLI, which automatically generates and supplies one for us\.
 We also don't need the `KmsKeyId` parameter because we're using the default Secrets Manager CMK for the account\.
 If you're using `SecretString`, you can't use `SecretBinary`\. `SecretType` is reserved for use by the Secrets Manager console\.

 In a working environment, where your customers use an app that uses the secret to access a database, you might still need to grant permissions to the IAM user or role that the app uses to access the secret\.
-You can attach a policy to the user or role that identifies that identifies the secret in the `Resource` element\.
+You can do this by attaching a resource\-based policy directly to the secret, and listing the user or role in the `Principal` element\.
+Or you can attach a policy to the user or role that identifies that identifies the secret in the `Resource` element\.

 ------